Independent Police Auditor

 - Monitoring and reviewing internal investigations of Fairfax County Police Department officer-involved shootings, in-custody deaths and use of force cases in which an individual is killed or seriously injured

 - Monitoring and reviewing administrative investigations of public complaints of use of force

 - Issuing a public report for each reviewed internal/administrative investigation and producing annual reports of those reviews

 - Making public recommendations concerning revisions of Fairfax County Police Department policies, training and practices

 - Providing administrative support to the Fairfax County Police Civilian Review Panel and delivering the panel’s annual report to the Board of Supervisors

 Complaints of Alleged Police Misconduct

-Initial complaints of alleged police misconduct to the Office of the Independent Police Auditor may be made online, by phone, in person or by mail using the complaint form.
+Initial complaints of alleged police misconduct to the Office of the Independent Police Auditor may be made by email, phone, mail or in person using the complaint form.
 Public complaints shall be disseminated to the Fairfax County Police Department for appropriate investigation.